elixir-lang/elixir-lang.github.com/_posts/2023-06-22-type-system-updates-research-dev.markdown

 In the first release, types will be used just internally by the compiler.
-The type system will extract type information from patterns and guards to find the most obvious of mistakes, such as typos in field names or type mismatches from attempting to add an integer to a string, without introducing any user-facing changes to the language.
+The type system will extract type information from patterns and guards to find the most obvious mistakes, such as typos in field names or type mismatches from attempting to add an integer to a string, without introducing any user-facing changes to the language.
 At this stage, our main goal is to assess the performance impact of the type system and the quality of